leizhougetbetter/IAD/README.md

 ## Introduction

-This software performs the simulations for the paper: **Individualized aspiration dynamics: Calculation by proofs**, by *Bin Wu* and *Lei Zhou*.
+This software performs the simulations for the paper: **Robust individualized aspiration dynamics**, by *Bin Wu* and *Lei Zhou*.

 ## Included files

 #### Monte Carlo simulations
-- *Control.f90*: The main program of the Monte Carlo simulation used in Figure 2.
+- *Control.f90*: The main program of the Monte Carlo simulation used in the paper.
 It defines all the global variables and reads all the input parameters except the static network strucutre.

 - *frequencyCalculation.f90*: Caculate the distribution of strategy A when the system reaches its stationary states.